semgrep/semgrep-docs/docs/semgrep-ci.md

 ### Registry rules and rulesets

-Semgrep CI lets you scan code with rules and rulesets published through the [Semgrep Registry](https://semgrep.dev/explore), individual users’ saved rules (snippets), or a combination of both.
-Use any of these by adding the ruleset’s or rule’s identifier to your CI workflow file.
+Semgrep CI lets you scan code with rules and rulesets published through the [Semgrep Registry](https://semgrep.dev/explore).
+Use them by adding the ruleset’s or rule’s identifier to your CI workflow file.
 Identifiers look like `p/security-audit` or `r/javascript.lang.security.spawn-git-clone.spawn-git-clone`.

 For GitHub Actions, if you’re using Semgrep App to manage your configuration, use the “Add to policy” button next to any registry rule or ruleset to add it to a policy.